Trademarks - Eurasia: Lexology GTDT Practice Guides

 The information on recorded licences is published in the EAEU Trademark Register.
 The licence agreement must be recorded for the licence to be effective.
-The consequences of a breach of a trademark licence agreement are determined according to national legislation of member states.
+The consequences of a breach of a trademark licence agreement are determined according to the national legislation of member states.

 - What can be assigned?

 - The legislation envisages the assignment of a trademark (except for a collective EAEU mark).
-The trademark may be assigned in respect of a full list of goods and services or only part thereof, provided the assignment applies to all member states.
+The trademark may be assigned in respect of a full list of goods and services or only part thereof, provided that the assignment applies to all member states.